blueDog-Consulting/bluesky-skeetgen/README.md

 - **Post Content**: Add text content with character counter (300 char limit)
 - **Images**: Upload custom images for both avatars and post content
 - **Post Types**: Support for regular posts, reposts, and replies
-- **Engagement Metrics**: Set custom repost, like, and reply counts
+- **Engagement Metrics**: Set custom repost, like, and reply counts with randomization
 - **Timestamps**: Customize date and time with smart formatting
+- **Social Handle Input**: Enter Bluesky handles to fetch real posts
+- **Post Selection**: Browse and select from fetched posts with pagination

 ### 🎯 **Real-time Preview**
 - Live updates as you type